Construction Project Management: 11 Professional Standards Every Owner Should Expect

 Regular meetings keep projects aligned.
 Your participation demonstrates commitment and allows real-time issue resolution.

-Pay Invoices Timely
+Pay Invoices on Time

 Delayed payments strain contractor finances and subcontractor relationships, potentially impacting schedule and quality.
 Honor payment obligations per contract terms.
+Our tenant build out costs guide helps you understand typical payment structures and budget expectations.

 Communicate Changes Early